G-Node/python-odml/doc/tutorial.rst

     - Returns the author (returned as string) of this odML file.

 date
-    - Returns ta user defined date (returned as string).
+    - Returns ta user defined date.
 Could for example be used to state the date of first creation or the date of last changes.

 document
     - Returns the current Document object.